logbn/shackle/README.md

-# Thunder
+# Shackle

-A distributed hash set with two phase commit built on LMDB and Raft.
+A horizontally scalable hash registry with expiration and two phase commit built on LMDB and Raft.